y-okumura-isp/TwoWaysMeasurement/README.md

 ====

 # About
-- Check performance by following scenarios:
+- Check Real-Time performance by following scenarios:
-  - ping (publisher only)
-  - ping (puslish -> subscribe)
   - ping-pong
 - ping-pong is implemented by 2 topics with following publisher and subscriber.
   - ping-publisher(ping-pub) sends ping periodically using ping-topic.